Ching367436/ethernaut-motorbike-solution-after-decun-upgrade/README.md

 ##### Get nonce on-chain

-We can determine if an address is a contract by using [this method](https://ethereum.stackexchange.com/questions/15641/how-does-a-contract-find-out-if-another-address-is-a-contract).
 One approach is to iterate through all possible nonces and generate addresses based on them until we find an address that is not a contract (refer to the code below).
-However, this method will require a significant amount of gas.
+However, if the nonce is large, this method will require a significant amount of gas.
+Alternatively, we can obtain the nonce off-chain and then pass it to the contract.

 ```solidity
 function getNonce(address _addr) public view returns (uint256 nonce) {